InnuendoPi/Brautomat32/docs/en/README.md

-# Brautomat - en
+# Brautomat: Intuitive Brewing Control for Homebrewers

-Brautomat is a brewing control for induction hobs GGM IDS with an ESP32 Wemos D1 mini.
-Brautomat is used in the brewhouse by hobby brewers and offers intuitive, easy-to-use controls.
-During mashing, rest temperatures are reached automatically and the rest times are adhered to.
-Brautomat also supports the hobby brewer when boiling the wort and adding hops.
-In the ascending infusion process, the brautomat can fully automate the mashing process.
+The Brautomat is a brewing controller specifically designed for the ESP32 D1 mini or the ESP8266 Wemos D1 mini.
+It is utilized in the brewhouses of homebrewers and is characterized by its user-friendly operation.
+During mashing, rest temperatures are automatically reached, and the corresponding times are precisely maintained.
+Additionally, the Brautomat assists in the brewing process during wort boiling and hop additions.
+In the rising infusion method, the Brautomat can fully automate the mashing process.

- _Note: induction hobs from other manufacturers are not supported._

- _Note: please use german manual with browser translation._

-## Content
+> **Note:** This manual is continuously expanded, corrected, and improved.
+Originally, the Brautomat project could only control the GGM IDS2 induction cooktop.
+Since version 1.48, other cooktops can also be connected in relay mode.
+Although the manual describes functions with a GGM IDS in many sections, only the manual mode is exclusively suitable for the GGM IDS2.
+All other functions are also available for other cooktops.

+## Structure of this Manual

+This manual is not linear and does not need to be read from top to bottom.
+For beginners, it is recommended to start with the "The Software" section, especially the chapter "The Mashing Plan".

-This guide is divided into three subject areas:
+The manual is divided into three main areas:

-* Software: how to use Brautomat firmware
+* The Software: Usage of the Brautomat firmware
-  * installation
-  * basic setup
+  * Installation
-  * mash plan
+  * Basic Setup
+  * The Mashing Plan
   * AutoTune PID
-  * sensors, actors und sparge water (hlt)
-  * recipes
+  * Sensors, Actuators, and Sparging
-* Hardware: circuit board and suitable extensions
+* The Hardware: The circuit board and suitable extensions
-  * circuit board structure and connections
+  * Structure and connections of the circuit board
-  * display
+  * The Display
-  * 3D case
+  * 3D-printed housing
-  * additional hardware
+* Additional hardware
-* Infos, FAQs & co
-  * kleineBrauhelfer2
-  * MQTTDevice

-This manual does not have any order and do not need to be read from top to bottom.

-## Overview

-* induction hob controller
-* integrated PID-Controller
-* PID-AutoTune
-* Mash plans management
-* Mash plans with up to 20 steps
-* Hot liquid tank controller (HLT)
-* Controlling actors like agitator, pumps etc.
-* PWM
+* Information and FAQs:
-* Temperature progression in the mashing process (line chart)
-* Recipe import kleinen Brauhelfer2
-* Recipe import Maische Malz und Mehr
-* Recipe import BrewFather
+  * KleinerBrauhelfer2
-* Recipe export
+  * The MQTTDevice
-* 3,5" HMI Touchdisplay Nextion (optional)

-_"Legal note: Boxing Bell" (info), "Short School Bell" (error), "Ding sound effect" (warning) and "Success sound effect" (success) mp3 from Free Sounds Library [http://www.freesoundslibrary.com](http://www.freesoundslibrary.com) Licence: Attribution 4.0 International (CC BY 4.0).
-You are allowed to use sound effects free of charge and royalty free in your multimedia projects for commercial or non-commercial purposes._
+The "The Software" section concludes with an overview of parameters.
+Detailed information is provided for many parameters to simplify configuration and application.